 This solution is addressing KI#1.

 This solution allows the NF Service Consumer (NFc) to verify the genuineness of the NF Service Producer (NFp), which is sending the response, when an SCP is used in between and the discovery of NFp has not been delegated to the SCP (see 3GPP TS 33.501 [X] Annex R, model C).
-I.e. The deployment scenario addressed is indirect communication (via SCP) without delegated discovery.
+I.e. The deployment scenario addressed is indirect communication (via SCP) without delegated discovery without re-selection.

 The solution counters a malicious SCP or a Man in the Middle (MitM) that could forward the service request to a malicious or unauthorized NF Service Producer, i.e. a NFp that was not intended to provide a response.
 Especially where multiple SCPs are involved, and the NF Service Consumer does not know whether the right entity or some malicious entity is responding its request, this situation can occur.